kqi3/CS424_Project2_Spring22_Chicago_CTA/README.md

 <h3>How to Use</h3>
 <p>1.Open RStudio and create a new R Project.
 Be sure to have the packages installed.
 <p>2.Move the downloaded the .csv files into the directory.Create a cta folder and move second location csv file into it.<p>
-<p> Split first orignal chicago cta entries data at first.Reading in the main file and breaking it into chunks of 4.8 MB, Only run this code once below:</p>
+<p>3.Split first orignal chicago cta entries data at first.Reading in the main file and breaking it into chunks of 4.8 MB, Only run this code once below:</p>
   <p>  <b>my_file <- read.csv("CTA_-_Ridership_-__L__Station_Entries_-_Daily_Totals.csv")</b> </p>
     <p>    <b>grps <- (split(my_file, (seq(nrow(my_file))-1) %/% 95000))</b> </p>
         <p>   <b>for (i in seq_along(grps)) { </b> </p>